iammarkps/notes/BUS STAT/Hypothesis testing for one population.md

  >Jurors examine the evidence to see whether it convincingly shows a defendant is guilty.
 Even if the jurors leave unconvinced of guilt beyond a reasonable doubt, this does not mean they believe the defendant is innocent

 It means that if we have sufficient evidence, we will *reject* $H_0$ in favor of $H_1$.
 In contrast, if we don't have enough evidence we *fail to reject* $H_0$.
 Note that it does not mean that we accept $H_0$.
-A useful intuition about rejecting null hypothesis is we would expect a sample mean or proportion falls in rejection area just $\alpha$ of the time.
+An useful intuition about rejecting null hypothesis is we would expect a sample mean or proportion falls in rejection area just $\alpha$ of the time, given that $H_0$ is true.

 # Methods